clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

    swupd bundle-add sysadmin-basic

-Select this linkt to view a full list of bundles and packages installed with the `sysadmin-basic`_ bundle.
+Select this link to view a full list of bundles and packages installed with the `sysadmin-basic`_ bundle.
 Additionally, we list `all bundles`_ for
 |CL|, active or deprecated.
 Click any bundle on the list to view the
 manifest of the bundle.